arturwasnik/nd00333-capstone/starter_file/README.md

 ![AutoML Best Model Endpoint 3](./screenshots/automl_endpoint_01.PNG)

 ## Screen Recording
-The screencast for this project can be found here: https://screenrec.com/share/nHIq2QFysP
+The screencast for this project can be found here: //TODO

 ## Comments and future improvements

 - increase the training time for AutoML model.
 I think it would be useful to increase the training time of this model.
-I suspect this is one of the reasons why the AutoML model had a slightly lower score compering to the HyperDrive model
+I suspect this is one of the reasons why the AutoML model had a slightly lower score, though the difference is very small, compering to the HyperDrive model
 - increase the sample dataset.
 Currently the dataset has only 299 rows which is quite small.
 With bigger dataset, models could be better trained and get better scoring.
 I think this is one of the reasons why, to my surprise, features like smoking and high blood pressure were the least contributing ones.
 - use 'Weighted Accuracy' as the primary metrics instead of 'Accuracy'.
 We could try to use the 'Weighted Accuracy' metrics that could help with the class imbalance we have in the dataset (as per https://www.sciencedirect.com/topics/computer-science/weighted-accuracy)
+- investigate the Runtime widget incompatibility issues with the latest Azure Machine Learning Studio when using Python 3.8 and AzureML.
+It does seem that, despite of number of tries with different versions of packages, the Runtime widget has some incompatibility issues when running in notebooks in Azure ML Studio with Python 3.8 and AzureML.
+I think it would be useful to investigate it further, perhaps by an experience machine learning engineer and give some hints for students in the course.